-Other priorities include developing, structuring and strengthening the European Research Area (Ljubljana Process), realizing the Europe 2020 strategy (achieving competitiveness comparable with the USA and Japan), and meeting the Barcelona objective (European R&D expenditures of 3% of GDP).
+General priorities include developing, structuring and strengthening the European Research Area (Ljubljana Process), realizing the Europe 2020 strategy (achieving competitiveness comparable with the USA and Japan), and meeting the Barcelona objective (European R&D expenditures of 3 % of GDP).
 Other important efforts include multilateral and bilateral projects, and participation in international governmental and non-governmental organisations and activities.
-Formulation of the country's policy of international cooperation in research and development must reflect not only the situation in developed European countries but also the legislation in the Central European region, and the research and development policies in the USA, Canada and developed Asian countries.